hamzaaghbalou/hamzaaghbalou/README.md

 [![GitHub hamzaaghbalou](https://img.shields.io/github/followers/hamzaaghbalou?label=follow&style=social)](https://github.com/hamzaaghbalou)
 <p align="center" >
   <samp>
     My name is Hamza Aghbalou, I'm a Front End developer with experience building web applications.
-I specialize in JavaScript and have professional experience working with React js and Angular.
-I also have experience working with Node js and PHP.
+I specialize in JavaScript and have professional experience working with Reactjs and Angular.
+I also have experience working with Nodejs and PHP.
 Take a look at my work or get in touch!
   </samp>

 ---